-The Recycling Center produces and sells RAP and Asphalt Millings.
+Laney Recycling and Aggregates produces and sells RAP and Asphalt Millings.
 Asphalt pavement is generally removed either by milling or full-depth removal.
 Milling entails grinding of the pavement surface using a milling machine.
 Excavating and full-depth removal involves ripping and breaking the pavement.
-The broken material is picked up and loaded into trucks and transported to The Recycling Center for processing.
-At The Recycling Center, the RAP is processed using a series of operations, including crushing and screening.
+The broken material is picked up, loaded into trucks, and transported to our processing center.
+There, the RAP is processed using a series of operations, including crushing and screening.

 Hot Mix Asphalt(HMA) that is produced using a percentage of Reclaimed Asphalt Pavement is often used in construction or maintenance applications.
 HMA is the most frequently used material for the paving of roads and highways.
 Experts anticipate that RAP will continue to expand in its use in HMA in future applications.